What’s the difference between the Clemson Downs Property Owners Association (CDPOA) and the Clemson Area Retirement Center (CARC)?

 If CDPOA members wish, they may advertise their homes for sale on this website.
 There may be other houses available for sale, but this site lists only those that have been submitted to the webmaster by a CDPOA member or family member.
 Click HERE for information about homes listed for sale through the CDPOA website.

 To submit an advertisement for your home sale, contact Anne Snider at firstname.lastname@example.org or Walt Castro at email@example.com.
 Please submit a flyer or a narrative with interesting details about the home as well as pictures of the inside and outside of the home.

 How do I dispose of yard waste?

-There are two designated disposal areas.
-One is near Downs Blvd. and Bayberry and is bordered by bushes.
-Please place branches and trimmings inside that area.
-Leaves are to be deposited outside this marked area and to the left of the shrubbery.
-Please do not place leaves on top of shrubs or mix leaves with branches and other yard waste.
-The other option for your yard waste is on the left at the end of Downs Loop.
+There is a designated area at the end of Bayberry and another on the left at the end of Downs Loop.
+Please place leaves, branches and trimmings inside that area.
 You may also leave yard waste on your own property.
-These sites are for CDPOA homeowners and CARC.
+These disposal sites are for CDPOA homeowners and CARC only.
 Please remind your private contractors that they must remove all yard waste they create from the Downs community and not use the designated disposal areas.
 The city will pick up yard waste as often as possible.

 The CDPOA has negotiated a special rate for homeowners with Northland Cable TV.
 Learn more at the Northland Cable page of our website.
 Additional packages can be added, and normal internet rates will apply.
 Contact Harry Sutton at firstname.lastname@example.org or 653-5300 if you have any questions.
 If there is a service issue, contact Northland Cable TV directly at 882-0002 or toll-free at 888-667-8452.
 Other TV and internet providers include AT&T, DirecTV, and Dish Network.